uw-dims/dims-devguide/docs/source/communication.rst

    hand side, unless you've changed your settings.
 #.
 Since we all don't have each other's addresses for Gmail right now, you
    won't actually have any contacts.
 #.
-Whomever starts the Hangouts session can send a link can be sent out via
+Whomever starts the Hangouts session can send a link via email to each
-   email to each member of a meeting.
+   member of a meeting.
 #.
-Click the link in the email, and a new window will open for the Hangout
+If you get an invitation via an email, click the link in the email,
-   session.
+   and a new window will open for the Hangout session.
 #.
 If whomever starts the Hangout session knows your email and adds you to the
    call, a box will pop up in the bottom right hand of your Gmail window.
 The top of this box will be highlighted green.